Want to read more by Nasdaq Dorsey Wright? Visit their Featured Firm page here

 Dorsey, Wright & Associates, LLC, a Nasdaq Company, is a registered investment advisory firm.
 Registration does not imply any level of skill or training.

-Nothing contained within the article should be construed as an offer to sell or the solicitation of an offer to buy any security.
+Nothing contained within the article should be construed as an offer to sell or the solicitation of an offer to buy any security, nor as a recommendation to engage in any transaction or participate in any strategy.
 This article does not attempt to examine all the facts and circumstances which may be relevant to any company, industry or security mentioned herein.
 We are not soliciting any action based on this article.
 It is for the general information of and does not constitute a personal recommendation or take into account the particular investment objectives, financial situations, or needs of individual clients.
 Before acting on any analysis, advice or recommendation (express or implied), investors should consider whether the security or strategy in question is suitable for their particular circumstances and, if necessary, seek professional advice.